MaelAbgrall/HardwareforAI/README.md

 ### Case
 spend the rest of your budget on a case.
 Make sure it is well ventilated, or your computer will become noisy.

 Make sure there is enough room to put your radiators, and the motherboard.
-Mind also the GPU lengh.
+Mind also the GPU length.

-### periphericals
+### Other
-If you are using linux headless, you will need at least for installation a keyboard and a monitor.
+If you are using Linux headless, you will need at least for installation a keyboard and a monitor.

-if you plan to use linux with a desktop, you will also need a mouse
+if you plan to use Linux with a desktop, you will also need a mouse

 ### OS
 *Not windows*: some programs are not natively supported.
-Also the official supported OS on most libraries is linux
+Also the official supported OS on most libraries is Linux

-if you don't know which linux to take, this mean you have to go with ubuntu: it's an easy os for beginers in linux.
+if you don't know which linux to take, this mean you have to go with ubuntu: it's an easy os for beginners in linux.
 It's also the official *most* supported distro.

 ## Youtubers to follow & useful links